APPENDICES

 ACADIA

-François Guérin, perhaps from Poitou, France, married Anne, a daughter of Jean Blanchard, at Port-Royal in c1659.
-She gave him five children, including two sons, Jérôme, born at Port-Royal c1665, and Francois, fils, born at Port-Royal c1669.
+François Guérin, perhaps from Poitou, France, married Anne, a daughter of Jean Blanchard and Radegonde Lambert, at Port-Royal in c1659.
+She gave him five children, including two sons: Jérôme, born at Port-Royal in c1665; and François, fils, born at Port-Royal c1669.
 Their three daughters married into the Godin dit Châtillon dit Beauséjour, Arseneau, and Doucet families.
 François, père died at Port-Royal before the first Acadian census was taken in 1671.
-Anne remarried to Pierre Gaudet l'aîné at Port-Royal c1672.
-Younger son François Guérin, fils probably died young, but older son Jérôme came of age and fathered many children of his own.
+Anne remarried to Pierre l'aîné, son of Denis Gaudet and Martine Gauthier, at Port-Royal in c1672.
+Anne's younger son François Guérin, fils probably died young, but older son Jérôme came of age and fathered many children of his own.

-Jérôme married Isabelle, or Élisabeth, daughter of Martin Aucoin, at Port-Royal in c1698.
-They settled at Cobeguit in the early 1700s and had 13 children.
-Seven of their daughters married into the Bourg, Thériot, Pitre, Boudrot, and Dugas families.
-Their five sons, all born at Cobeguit, created families of their own in that settlement, and all of them left Cobeguit and moved to Île St.-Jean, today's Prince Edward Island, or Île Royale, today's Cape Breton Island, before 1752:
+Jérôme married Isabelle, or Élisabeth, daughter of Martin Aucoin and Marie Gaudet, at Port-Royal in c1698.
+They moved to Cobeguit by 1701, one of the first families to settle there, and had 13 children.
+Seven of their daughters married into the Bourg, Thériot, Pitre, Boudrot, and Dugas families, two of them to brothers.
+Jérôme and Isabelle's five sons, all born at Cobeguit, created families of their own.
+All of them left Cobeguit and moved to Île St.-Jean, today's Prince Edward Island, or Île Royale, today's Cape Breton Island, before 1752:

 Oldest son Pierre, born in June 1712, married Marie-Josèphe, daughter of Pierre Bourg, probably at Cobeguit in c1734.